 The carnation is a cultivated plant and is not found in the wild, but is grown worldwide.
 In Europe, main production countries are Italy, Spain and the Netherlands.
 Carnation flowers are imported into the EU from Africa, South America and the middle East.
 Wild Dianthus caryophyllus is very rare and can only be found in specific coastal regions of Corsica, Sardinia, France and Italy.

 E.13.
-In the case of plant species not normally grown in the Member States(s), description of the natural habitat of the plant, including information on natural predators, parasites, competitors and symbionts
+In the case of plant species not normally grown in the Member information on natural predators, parasites, competitors and symbionts